cheenyuee/A-Customized-SQL-Analyzer/README.md

-# A-Customed-SQL-Analyzer
+# A-Customized-SQL-Analyzer
-This is a customed SQL analyzer based on Apache-Calcite
+This is a CustomizedSQL analyzer based on Apache-Calcite